20200502_193142_HDR.jpg

 San Jose Museum of Quilts and Textiles, San Jose, CA

-"Fiber International", Society for Contemporary Craft, Pittsburgh, PA
+Society for Contemporary Craft, Pittsburgh, PA

 "Interwoven", Arlington Center for the Arts, Arlington, VA